-While there are plenty of people working in the Netherlands that do not speak Dutch, it could be beneficial in your job search.
-There are plenty of opportunities to learn Dutch in The Hague region, and your university may offer a free or discounted course to help get you started.
+While there are plenty of people working in the Netherlands that do not speak Dutch, it is very beneficial in your job search.
+There are plenty of opportunities to learn Dutch in The Hague region.
+Inquire if your university offers a free or discounted course to help get you started.